 An introduction to German literature of the twentieth century with an emphasis on Nobel-prize winning authors.
 Classes conducted in German.

 GER 402 - German Literature II

+Credits, 3 sem. hrs.
+Prerequisite(s): GER 202 or GER 209.
 A survey of German literary masterpieces from eighteenth and nineteenth centuries.
 Classes conducted in German.

 GER 440 - Selected Topics